The dog, baby, and grandparent relationship can be complicated.

-- Or we might have a dog who lives with mother, father and baby, but the grandparents never liked this dog, and now they have to deal with the dog whenever they are visiting and babysitting.
+- And we might have a dog who lives with mother, father and baby, but the grandparents never liked this dog, and now they have to deal with the dog whenever they are visiting and babysitting.

-The permutations are endless but, regardless of the makeup of your grandparent-dog-baby relationship, the issue of keeping the baby and dog safe around each other is as important as if it were the parent-dog-baby relationship.
+Regardless of the makeup of your grandparent-dog-baby relationship, keeping the baby and dog safe around each other is as important as if it were the parent-dog-baby relationship.

-He was strong with a hard mouth, and I was bruised more than a few times when working with him.
-They had great management in place for him—an exercise pen that contained him completely in a gated kitchen.
-He was slowly given more and more access to the house as his behavior improved and he settled into the home.
+Bandit was an exuberant strong, hard playing dog with a hard mouth.
+I was bruised more than a few times when working with him.
+They had great management in place for him—an exercise pen that contained him completely in a gated kitchen, a gate across the stairs, and a fully fenced in backyard.
+He was slowly given more and more access to the house as his behaviors improved and he settled into the home.

-Months after we started working, I said it was time to introduce him to the grandchildren without physical management, although the grandmother was always with the dog when he was interacting with the kids.
+Months after we started working, it was time to introduce him to the grandchildren without physical management.
+However, the grandmother was always with the Bandit when he was interacting with the kids.
 By slowly integrating him into this family, he didn’t make any mistakes with the kids and eventually was wonderful around them.
 In fact, he lights up for the kids as he does for no one else.
-(They tell me he does the same thing when he sees me, but I bought his love with treats, unlike the kids, whom he just loves.
+They tell me he does the same thing when he sees me, but I bought his love with treats, unlike the kids, whom he just loves.